matheusfacure/matheusfacure.github.io/_posts/2020-06-21-randomised-experiments.md

 The data used here is from a study of Alpert, William T., Kenneth A. Couch, and Oskar R. Harmon.
 2016. ["A Randomized Assessment of Online Learning"](https://www.aeaweb.org/articles?id=10.1257/aer.p20161057).
 American Economic Review, 106 (5): 378-82.

+The code for this and other tutorials about causality can by found at my [GitHub page](https://github.com/matheusfacure/python-causality-handbook).
+If you like it, don't forget to leave me a star!

 ![img](/img/econ/poetry.png)